Chi Lupi

-Chi Lupi (Chi Lup, χ Lupi, χ Lup) is a spectroscopic binary star in the constellation of Lupus.
+Chi Lupi (Chi Lup, χ Lupi, χ Lup) is a triple star system in the constellation of Lupus.
 It has an apparent visual magnitude of approximately 3.957.

 The primary star in the binary is a mercury-manganese star of spectral type B9.5V; the secondary is a metallic-lined star of type A2Vm.
+The tertiary is a red dwarf.